Dutch prosecutors: Russia wants to thwart MH17 investigation

 SCHIPHOL, Netherlands (AP) — A Dutch prosecutor said Tuesday that there are “strong indications” Russia wants to undermine investigations into the downing of Malaysia Flight 17 and told judges at the trial of four suspects that many witnesses fear for their safety.

 Prosecutor Thijs Berger made the statement on the second day of the trial of three Russians and a Ukrainian charged with the murder of all 298 passengers and crew killed when a missile shot down the Amsterdam-to-Kuala Lumpur flight on July 17, 2014.
-None of the suspects were present.
+The suspects weren’t present.

 Prosecutors allege that a Russian Buk missile shot down the flight from an agricultural field in a region of eastern Ukraine controlled by pro-Moscow rebel forces.
 Russia denies any involvement in the downing.

-Note: This story has corrected the spelling of names in the last two paragraphs to Bryan and Clancy, not Brian and Clincy.